Skip to main content

 Recreational Boat Accidents and Liability

-It is important to remember that recreational boat accidents happen more often than you may imagine.
-In fact, the U.S. Coast Guard counted 5,265 accidents that involved 767 deaths, 3,191 injuries, and approximately $62.5 million dollars of damage to property as a result of recreational boating accidents in 2020.
+Recreational boat accidents happen more often than you may imagine.
+The U.S. Coast Guard counted the following as a result of recreational boating accidents in 2020:

 Recreational Boat Definition

-• Kayaks, paddleboards, and canoes
+• Pontoons, kayaks, paddleboards, and canoes

 • Inflatable and semi-rigid inflatable boats

-Who Is Responsible For a Boating Accident?
+Who Is Responsible for a Boating Accident?

 Federal Maritime Law or State Tort Law?

-According to federal law, navigable waterways are "those waters that are subject to the ebb and flow of the tide and/or are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce."
+• “Have been used in the past, or may be susceptible for use to transport interstate or foreign commerce."

 Recreational Boat Accidents and Liability: Related Resources